mg1502/mg1502/README.md

 ## 🚀 About Me

-- 👩‍💻 Full stack developer with a knack for performance and scalability
+- 👩‍💻 Full-stack developer with a knack for performance and scalability
 - 🤖 Exploring the edges of AI and machine learning
 - 🛠️ Love turning complex problems into simple, elegant solutions

 ---